 Scandinavians Arne Nerjordet and Carlos Zachrison are highly regarded designers, textile artists and authors.
-They are best known for their original, colourful and visually striking designs as well as their craft books.
+They are best known for their original, colourful and visually striking designs as well as their books.
 Their work is highly influenced by their Scandinavian background and their everyday life in rural Norway.
-They work under their artist name ARNE & CARLOS, which they established in 2002.
+They work under their artist name ARNE & CARLOS, which they established in 2001.

-The two Scandinavian designers have collaborated with many prestigious international brands, including Urban Outfitters (2009) and high-end Japanese fashion label Comme des Garçons (2008).
+The two Scandinavian designers have collaborated with many prestigious international brands, including Urban Outfitters (2009) and high-end cult Japanese fashion label Comme des Garçons (2008).
 Today, they design for and work closely with Rowan, Regia and Schachenmayr yarns.

 ARNE & CARLOS’ creative base is located 170 kilometres north of Oslo, Norway, in the mountainous region known as Valdres.